-It is rare for an organization to have unlimited resources; they must choose the best of all the opportunities available to them.
-One of the ways organizations make decisions is by using cost-benefit analysis.
+It is rare for an organization to have unlimited resources, so they routinely must choose the best option from all the opportunities available.
+One of the ways organizations make these decisions is by using cost-benefit analysis.

-This technique is also applicable to deciding on a new action.
+This technique is also very helpful when deciding on a new course of action.

 Cost-benefit analysis provides valuable information, such as: